MNCHr/Hyper4/hp4/README.md

 and bmv2 state.
 This fixes incorrect behaviors that sometimes occur after mininet was not shut down cleanly (the usual but not exclusive cause of such behaviors).

+#### iface_down.sh

+This script "disconnects" interfaces to mute IPv6 traffic, though connectivity in mininet remains intact.
+This script helps nano- and wireshark-based analysis by eliminating traffic that is not relevant to the HyPer4 scenario.

 ## Background